Contents

 8. Costs Related to Crypto Activities

-- Transaction Fees: Keep track of any fees paid when buying, selling, or transferring cryptocurrency, as these can reduce your overall capital gains.
+- Transaction Fees: When purchasing, selling, or transferring cryptocurrencies, keep track of any fees you pay as these may lower your total capital gains.

 - Mining or Staking Costs: If you incur costs from running mining or staking operations (such as electricity or hardware costs), you may be able to deduct these expenses from your income.